michaeljmuller/plexstack/README.md

 ★ Enter a name for your indexer, your indexer's URL, and your indexer's API key.
 Then click "Test" and "Save".

+# Additional Coniguration

+# Disable Downloading of ISOs

+In SAB's "Switches" configuration (http://mini:9991/config/switches/), there is an "Unwanted Extensions" field.
+Enter "iso" in there and click "Save Changes".